 Limitations: Positive reactions require at least several days to develop and can take longer to confirm depending on methods used.
 Baiting conditions (temperatures, irrigation history) can affect test sensitivity.
 Previous application of fungicides (systemic oomycete suppressive chemicals) to tested plants may interfere with test.
 No single bait is optimal for all Phytophthora species.
 Not suited to testing large numbers of plants.
 This protocol is designed for plants that have been regularly irrigated up to the time of testing.
-It may not be effective for plants that have been dry for an extended period (e.g., nonirrigated culls) because sporangia may not be present in such material.
-This method is easiest to use for containers up to about 1 gallon.
-For larger containers (e.g., 5 gal, 15 gal), we recommend using a single container version of the bench testing leachate test short duration protocol.
+It may not be effective for plants that have been dead or dry for an extended period (e.g., nonirrigated culls) because sporangia may not be present in such material.

+3. Flooding of the plant in the container: This method works best for 1 gallon or smaller stock, larger container sizes are awkward to bait in this manner.
 Place the container of each plant to be tested in a heavy-duty plastic bag (e.g., 1 gallon Ziploc® freezer bags for 1 gallon pots or smaller stock).
-If the container has enough room on top, use a clean waterproof glove to make a slight depression in the potting media in the top of the pot and place a rinsed, labeled, unwounded green pear in the depression (Figure 2A).
+If the container has enough room on top, use a clean waterproof glove to make a slight depression in the potting media in the top of the pot and place a rinsed, labeled, unwounded green pear in the depression (Figure 2d).
 Avoid scratching the pear if the potting media contains abrasive components such as perlite or lava rock by setting it lightly in the depression.
-If using a smaller container, place the pear in the bag alongside the container (Figure 2B).
+If using a smaller container, place the pear in the bag alongside the container (Figure 2e).
 Leaf baits, if used, are added to the top of the container or the bag at this time.
-Irrigate the plant with clean water until water accumulates in the bag up to the depth of the top of the soil (Figure 2A,B).
+Irrigate the plant with clean water until water accumulates in the bag up to the depth of the top of the soil (Figure 2d,e).
 Water temperature should be in the range of 18-24°C (65-75°F).
 Do not expose the flooded plants to direct sun that could allow the water to heat up excessively.